Module Catalogue 2026/27

 Assessment Rationale And Relationship

-This module provides students with two opportunities to demonstrate their understanding of urban geography: the first assessment asks students to develop a case study (worth 50% of the total mark) and the second assessment asks students to produce an essay (worth 50% of the total mark).
+This module provides students with two opportunities to demonstrate their understanding of urban geography: the first assessment asks students to develop a presentation (worth 50% of the total mark) and the second assessment asks students to produce an case study (worth 50% of the total mark).
+The prsentation is a 7 minute recorded group presentation.
 The case study asks students to design a map and produce a 1500 word analysis.
-The essay asks students to pick one of five options and write a 2000 word essay.
-These assessments encourage students to improve their reading skills, writing skills, critical thinking skills and independent learning skills.
+These assessments provide students with opportunities to improve their reading skills, presentation skills, visual skills, writing skills, critical thinking skills and independent learning skills.

 Timetable